kubernetes/website/docs/tasks/tools/install-kubectl.md

         sudo snap install kubectl --classic

-2. Run `kubectl version` to verify that the verison you've installed is sufficiently up-to-date.
+2. Run `kubectl version` to verify that the version you've installed is sufficiently up-to-date.

 ## Install with Homebrew on macOS